-The Learning Strategies Seminar is a non-credit full-semester course designed to assist students with learning skills that are essential for academic success in college.
+The Learning Strategies Seminar is a full-semester course designed to assist students with learning skills that are essential for academic success in college.
 Students will be taught a variety of learning skills, styles and strategies that will enable them to experience success in college classes and beyond.
 This seminar will assist students in becoming more independent learners and in maximizing their educational experience.
+Credits awarded for this course are in addition to the 120-credit minimum graduation requirement.